-a.
-If an entry office postmaster directs the publisher to deposit copies of the publication at a postal facility serving that office, those copies are considered as mailed at the entry office for purposes of In-County prices.

-- A copy addressed to a destination within the county of publication is eligible for In-County prices when the entry Post Office serving that address is outside the county. - c.
-A Periodicals publication (except a requester publication) having original entry at an incorporated city situated entirely within a county or contiguous to one or more counties in the same state, but politically independent of such county or counties, is considered within a part of the county with which it is principally contiguous.
-Copies (except commingled nonsubscriber copies above 10%) mailed into that county are charged at In-County prices.
-Where more than one county is involved, the publisher selects the principal county and notifies the Postmaster. - d.
+- a.
+If an entry office postmaster directs the publisher to deposit copies of the publication at a postal facility serving that office, those copies are considered as mailed at the entry office for purposes of In-County prices. - b.
+A copy addressed to a destination within the county of publication is eligible for In-County prices when the entry Post Office serving that address is outside the county. - c.
+A Periodicals publication having original entry at an incorporated city situated entirely within a county or contiguous to one or more counties in the same state, but politically independent of such county or counties, is considered within a part of the county with which it is principally contiguous.
+Except commingled nonsubscriber or nonrequestor copies totaling more than 50 percent of total number of mailed nonsubscriber or nonrequester copies under 7.9.3, copies mailed into that county are priced at In-County prices.
+Where more than one county is involved, the publisher selects the principal county and notifies the postmaster. - d.
 A publication entered within the county in which it is published, but distributed outside that county on a postal carrier route originating in the county of publication, is treated as if distributed within the county of publication.